juga0/onbasca/docs/source/bandwidth_tor.rst

   "w" SP "Bandwidth=" INT [SP "Measured=" INT] [SP "Unmeasured=1"] NL

+  The bandwidth in a “w” line should be [...] the lesser of the observed bandwidth and bandwidth rate limit from the server descriptor.
+  It is given in kilobytes per second, and capped at some arbitrary value (currently 10 MB/s).

+  If 3 or more authorities provide a Measured= keyword for a router, the authorities produce a consensus containing a "w" Bandwidth= keyword equal to the median of the Measured= votes.

+  The Measured= keyword on a “w” line vote is currently computed by multiplying the previous published consensus bandwidth by the ratio of the measured average node stream capacity to the network average

 [DIRSPEC2337]_

 Bandwidth = min(observed bandwidth, descriptor bandwidth rate limit [?], 10MB/s)